 The university sent out a campus-wide email at 11 a.m. informing campus of the incident, expressing the aid of campus counselors and detailing the building’s closure and class cancellations.
 Walk-in and crisis counselors will be available for students Tuesday, Dec.
 4, and Wednesday, Dec.
 5, from 8 a.m. to 5 p.m. at Counseling and Psychological Services.
 Students can also call campus police and ask to speak with the on-call counselor.

 Unknown is how many people in the building saw or heard the student fall.

 “It’s shocking to me that even 30 minutes after the accident that people were still looking from every floor,” Simpson said.

 Other students also expressed angst on social media about the building remaining open for so long.

 Simpson said it will be difficult for her to return to the classroom where she heard the incident for the rest of the semester.
 “Suddenly, we’re facing this trauma.
 I don’t think people know how to handle it.”

 BYU MBA student Derrik Adams was also in the Tanner Building when the incident occurred.
-He said people in his class saw the person fall.

-“Most people in my class heard the impact, but we didn’t know for sure what happened until someone came in and told us,” Adams said.
+“We didn’t know for sure what happened until someone came in and told us,” Adams said.
 “At the moment, they’ve got police asking people to just not go to the atrium and walk quickly across the bridges, but they haven’t announced anything.”

 BYU student Nicole Tenney said she got out of class at about 9:15 a.m. and was walking to the Tanner Building auditorium when she saw paramedics, firefighters and policemen in the atrium.
-She said it looked like the first responders were trying to help the person who fell.

 “It was just really solemn,” she said.
 “People were just kind of really surprised, and then other people were just asking what happened.
 But nobody really knew anything.”